dominion-dev/dominion-ecs-java/README.md

   achieves a half nanosecond logging level check with next to no performance impact and does not require a specific dependency on the logging implementation of your choice.

-## Ok, enough blah blah blah..
+## Ok let's start

-Here is an example:
+Here is a first example:

 ```java
 public class HelloDominion {